Skip to main content

 Share

 “We need to think outside of the box in terms of what’s good for our community.
-Provide that proactive presence and really engage with people,” RPS Deputy Chief Lorilee Davies said.
+Provide that proactive presence and really engage with people,” Deputy Chief Lorilee Davies said.

-“If we Walk around the downtown just to show we are present here, if that helps reduce crime, this is why we’re here,” Grygoruk said.
+“If we walk around the downtown just to show we are present here, if that helps reduce crime, this is why we’re here,” Grygoruk said.

 “To be able to have a presence downtown to address [crime] as it is happening is crucial for safety and business viability,” Mayor Sandra Masters said.

-“I hope that we see more these constables here because I think it’s going to be a game changer for our city.
+“I hope that we see more of these constables here because I think it’s going to be a game changer for our city.
 Proactive policing is truly what it is,” Bresciani said.

-ARO will work closely with the Regina Street Team, business owners, local security and community members to meet the areas needs.
+ARO will work closely with the Regina Street Team, business owners, local security and community members to meet the area's needs.

 CTVNews.ca Top Stories